Stealing and Robbery Lawyers Parramatta

 Shoplifting and Armed Robbery Carry the Same Label, Not the Same Fight

 Stealing is the most commonly reported offence in the Parramatta LGA, with 4,629 recorded cases, and the category covers far more ground than most people realise.
 A teenager pocketing headphones from a Merrylands shop and a group committing an armed holdup in Granville are both charged under the Crimes Act 1900, but that's where the similarity ends.
-Larceny under s117 is a summary offence with a maximum of 5 years.
+Theft (called larceny under s117) is a summary offence with a maximum of 5 years.
 Armed robbery under s97 and s98 is strictly indictable, carries up to 25 years, and goes straight to the District Court.

 The section number on your Court Attendance Notice controls everything that follows: which court hears the matter, what penalties apply, and which defence strategies are realistic.
 A shoplifting charge in the Local Court can end with a Section 10 dismissal and no conviction recorded.
 An armed robbery committed to the District Court puts imprisonment on the table.
 Between those two ends sits robbery (s94, max 14 years), robbery in company (s97, max 20 years), break and enter (s112, max 14 years), aggravated break and enter (s112(2), max 20 years), and receiving stolen goods (s188, max 10 years).
 Each one requires a different approach, and getting that approach wrong is where the real damage happens.